Trauma & PTSD Therapy in Mooresville, NC

 Can neurofeedback help with trauma and PTSD?

 Yes.
-Many clients use neurofeedback to reduce hyperarousal, improve sleep, and build regulation, which can make EMDR or parts work more tolerable and effective.
-It’s optional—we’ll help you decide if it’s right for you.
+Many of our trauma clients use neurofeedback alongside therapy to reduce hyperarousal, improve sleep, and build nervous system regulation.
+This often makes deeper work like EMDR or parts work feel more tolerable and more effective, because your system has more capacity to process.
+Neurofeedback is always optional, and we’ll help you decide whether it’s a fit for your healing.

 How long does trauma therapy take?